trubavuong/react-hook-use-async/README.md

 ### Is cancellation is supported?

 Yes.
-An async task will be cancelled before new async task to be executed or when component get unmounted.
+An async task will be canceled before a new async task to be executed or when the component gets unmounted.

-### Can I manually cancel async task at anytime?
+### Can I manually cancel the async task at any time?

 Yes.
 Via `cancel()` function in `useAsync() / useAsyncOnDemand()` result.